adinom/exchangeratesapi/README.md

 # to use the exchangerates api code
 -To run this php script on a local machine turn on Apache server so you can have an enabled php server on your computer and open your web browser and type localhost/Exchangerates.php.

-# to use the google sheets api:
-to execute this code install composer in your computer and you should have a php server also you should download and use the google apiclient version 2.0 or + and use the provided json file.